DennisdelRioCarbo/Team-11/README.md

 ![image](https://user-images.githubusercontent.com/104289098/194195397-88781c62-d309-4ef2-bbb1-36c4c9451f5c.png)

+### Results
+- **class 1** People at risk of developing Cornary Heart Disease in the next ten years.
+- **class 2** People who are not at risk of developing CHD in ten years.
-- For the problem we are trying to solve we believe it is important to have a high recall for the *TenYearCHD class 1* (people who are at risk of developing coronary heart disease) as it is important to detect all the individuals who might be at risk even if some of those predictions turn out to be wrong.
-The highest recall score for the *class 1* so far has been 84% using *Logistic Regression* using *SMOTEENN* for resampling.
+- For the problem we are trying to solve we believe it is important to have a high recall for the **class 1** as it is important to detect all the individuals who might be at risk even if some of those predictions turn out to be wrong.
+The highest recall score for the **class 1** so far has been 84% using *Logistic Regression* using *SMOTEENN* for resampling.
+However precision was 22%.
+- So far none of the models have had high presision (under 30%) for the target *class 1* which brings the f1 scores down for the class.
+- *Accuracy* has been above 50% for all different models.
+- All models seem to perform better to predict the **class 0** (individual who are not at risk of developing CHD in ten years) with *precision* above 90% *recall* above 60%  and *f1 scores* of 60% or more.

 ## Dashboard
 For our dashboard and presentation we'll use *Tableau* and *Google slides*.